ampize/docs/content/docs/guides/datamodels.md

 ## Connectors settings

-Once you described the data structure (Types, fields) and the relations between Types, you'll need to set up a few more more attributes in your model to specify how to fetch data from the original source.
+Once you described the data structure (Types, fields) and the relations between Types, you'll need to set up a few more attributes in your model to specify how to fetch data from the original source.

 | Attribute | Description |
 |----------|------|